-Wells Fargo is one of the biggest financial services companies in the whole world, with a staggering amount of assets.
+Wells Fargo is one of the biggest financial services companies globally, with a staggering amount of assets.
 You should therefore be ready for a thorough interview if you intend to score a position.
-This article will look at some of the common questions that you should expect when interviewing for a position at Wells Fargo.
+This article will look at some of the common questions you should expect when interviewing for a position at Wells Fargo.

 1. Why Do You Want to Work Here?

 This is usually one of the first questions in Wells Fago interviews.
 It’s an opening question that intends to reveal your motives.
 We advise that you focus on the company’s vision, working environment, culture, or portfolio.
 Talk about anything that makes the institution better than its competitors.